 Really?
 Never heard of it.
 So I Googled “French metal salad spinner” and came up with lots of results.
 Apparently, in the old days before plastic salad spinners, French people would put salad in a wire basket with handles and go outside and whirl it in the air like a windmill.
 And just when I was thinking THAT was a brilliant idea (spin salad AND get some exercise!), I stumbled across this ancient Julia Child video: How to Make Salad Nicoise.
 The whole thing is fascinating, but the part that interested me most comes in around minute 10:55.
 Check out her demonstration of salad spinners!
 (I’ve bookmarked that section so this video starts right at that part.)

 Did you see the one that looks like a wire mesh basket but spins like a top?
 Suddenly, I knew I had to find THAT one.
 Ebay, maybe.
 Or Etsy.
-But try as I might, the only one I found for sale was this one from Storenvy that is missing the base that keeps it stable.
+But try as I might, the only one I found for sale was one from Storenvy that was missing the base that keeps it stable.

 So, finally giving up on the idea of getting a spinning wire basket for my salad, I decided to go ahead and order the kind of basket that you take outside and spin through the air.
 I found lots of vintage, secondhand wire salad baskets on Etsy and bought one from the shop anythinggoeshere.
 I felt fine about this choice because the basket is secondhand, so I’m giving it a new life.